danielpetisme/michelin-kafkaday-2024/lab1.md

 The following steps will guide you through the creation process, if you want a more complete guide, we highly suggest t have a look to [Manage Kafka Clusters on Confluent Cloud
 ](https://docs.confluent.io/cloud/current/clusters/create-cluster.html)

-Let's start from your environement and click on `Create Cluster on my own`.
+Let's start from your environment and click on `Create Cluster on my own`.

 ![image](images/Confluent-Cloud.png)

 Confluent Cloud proposes different types of Kafka Cluster.
-Each of them have it's own characteristics macthing different requirements
+Each of them have it's own characteristics matching different requirements

 ![image](images/Create-Cluster-Confluent-Cloud.png)